cesarParra/expression/README.md

 - `MID`

-Returns a specified number of characters from a text string starting at the position you specify.
+Returns a specified number of characters from a text string starting at the position you specify up to the number of characters you specify.

 Note that the position is 1-based, not 0-based.